-[By Nina Johansson, Stockholm] Sketching during winter either means sketching indoors, or encountering all kinds of problems with your sketching material, if you insist on sketching outdoors.
+[By Nina Johansson, Stockholm, Sweden] Sketching during winter either means sketching indoors, or encountering all kinds of problems with your sketching material, if you insist on sketching outdoors.
 I´m constantly trying to prolong the time I can work on a sketch in the cold, but on the whole - to preserve my fingers, mostly - I have to work much faster, simplify more, and then finish a few details indoors.

 Then to the various quirks with the sketching gear.
 I can´t use fountain pens in cold temperatures.
 Whatever ink I try, it freezes in the pen below zero, and it never dries on the paper, even above zero.
 I use fineliner or, when it´s too cold even for those, pencil.